microsoft/MixedRealityToolkit-Unity/Documentation/README_Interactable.md

 #### Example of extending `ReceiverBase`

-The [`CustomInteractablesReceiver`](xref:Microsoft.MixedReality.Toolkit.UI) class under `MixedRealityToolkit.Examples` displays status information about an *Interactable* and is an example of how to create a custom Event Receiver.
+The [`CustomInteractablesReceiver`](xref:Microsoft.MixedReality.Toolkit.UI) class displays status information about an *Interactable* and is an example of how to create a custom Event Receiver.

 ```c#
 public CustomInteractablesReceiver(UnityEvent ev) : base(ev, "CustomEvent")